-Any concerns for the welfare of a child or adults at risk arising from abuse or harassment by a member of staff, elected member or a volunteer must be reported immediately to the Designated Safeguarding Officer (Christie Tims) / or one of her Deputies (Lucy Robinson or Sarah Sleigh) and the HR Manager (Sam Mills).
+Any concerns for the welfare of a child or adults at risk arising from abuse or harassment by a member of staff, elected member or a volunteer must be reported immediately to the Designated Safeguarding Lead Lucy Robinson or Sarah Sleigh, or one of the deputies and the HR Manager Sam Mills.

 In the event that they are not available a member of Leadership Team should be informed of the position.
-Out of hours the Director on call can be contacted.

-If it is understood that a child or children have suffered or are at risk of suffering significant harm the Designated Safeguarding / Deputy will contact First Response and speak to the LADO (Local Authority Designated Officer)
+Out of hours the Director on call can also be contacted.
+If it is understood that a child or children have suffered or are at risk of suffering significant harm the Designated Safeguarding / Deputy will contact SCAS and speak to the LADO (Local Authority Designated Officer) at Staffordshire County Council.

-If the matter does not meet the threshold for significant harm, the Designated Safeguarding Officer/ Deputy will contact First Response and speak to the LADO within 24 hours.
+If the matter does not meet the threshold for significant harm, the Designated Safeguarding Lead or Deputy will contact SCAS and speak to the LADO within 24 hours.